Qlonever/PCP-OpenMW/README.md

 (Default: 2)
 </Details>

 PCP includes optional modules that change how many skill increases are required to level up.
-The default is 20, but you can also choose between 10, 15, 25, and 30.
+The default is 20, but you can also choose between 10, 15, 25, 30, 40, or 50.
 See the "Installation" section below.

 ## Installation
 Add the `00 Core` directory of this mod to OpenMW as a data path.
 If you'd like to change the setting for level-up requirements, add one of the `01 Modified Level-Up Requirements` directories as a data path as well.